livetrails/targetjs/README.md

 In traditional code, that sequence is often scattered across different places such as event handlers, effects, promises, and callbacks.

 TargetJS code order and target reactivity allow the implementation to more closely mirror the actual UI sequence.

-With its compact style, TargetJS makes the journey from A → B explicit and efficient, with significantly less code than traditional frameworks.

 ## 🚀 Why TargetJS?